-Talking Points: Promoting Self-Esteem Online
+Talking Points: Promoting Positive Self-Esteem Online

 Being online is now an integral part of teenage life, and the opportunities the internet offers provides young people with many positive benefits.
 However, just like in the offline world, life online also comes with its share of ups and downs.